Coactive TVUser-centered

 private on a personal screen or public on a shared TV screen.

-- Advanced cases are to shift selected
+- (Advanced cases are to shift selected

-classes of enhancements but not others.
+classes of enhancements but not others, as described under screen

 -